NewsAppsUMD/second-news-app-umd/docs/index.rst

 Make sure to save ``app.py``.
 Then reload the page and check the output in the terminal - remember, we're not showing anything on the page yet.

-What comes back from the database is that one row where Notice.id==3963 - we only got one because we asked for .get().
-It works just like a normal variable, kind of like a dictionary that you don’t need ['whatever'] for.
+What comes back from the database is that one row where ZipMonth.id==3963 - we only got one because we asked for .get().
+It works just like a normal variable, kind of like a dictionary that you don't need ['whatever'] for.
 Instead, you can just ask for each column with a period.

-Since zip is the column with the zip code in it, we can just ask for notice.zip and it will print right out.
+Since zip is the column with the zip code in it, we can just ask for ZipMonth.zip and it will print right out.

 If we want to get fancier, we can also select multiple rows with .where().